ravi08371/Notes/reactInterviewQuestions.md

 ```

 <p>3-- useContext: This hook allows you to access the context value in a functional component.
 It takes the context object as an argument and returns the current context value for that context.</p>
+<p>In this example, we create a new context using React.createContext and provide a value for it using the MyContext.Provider component.
+The Child component uses the useContext hook to access the value of the context.useContext is a very useful hook that can help you avoid prop drilling, which is the process of passing props down through multiple levels of components in your application just to make them available to a child component.
+By using context, you can make the data available to the child component directly, without the need to pass it down through multiple levels of components.</p>

 ```javascript